skip to main content

 electronics technician repairing smartphone with projected augmented reality

 Electronics manufacturing is a fast-paced world.
-The luxury of having months to gear up for a new product run is long gone and manufacturing processes must be designed to deliver the next generation of smart devices in an accelerated timeframe.
+The luxury of having months to gear up for a new product run is long gone and manufacturing processes must be designed to deliver the next generation of smart devices and data center infrastructure in an accelerated timeframe.

 On top of that, products are becoming more complex, the skills gap is getting wider, and manufacturers are challenged with increasing production and improving quality to meet growing demand – all while navigating component shortages and scaling up e-waste recycling programs.